Collete Nwadike: Early life

-Collette was born on 6 April 1991 in Makurdi, Benue State, to Mr & Mrs Simon and Angelina Nwadike.
-She has five sisters and a brother and she is the last daughter and second to last child.
-Although a native of Nise in Awka-South Local Government Area, Anambra State, Nwadike grew up in Makurdi in the middle belt of Nigeria, where she did her primary and junior secondary education before moving to Lagos to complete her senior secondary school.
+Collette was born on 6 April 1991 to Mr. & Mrs. Simon and Angelina Nwadike in Makurdi, the capital city of Benue State, north-central region of Nigeria.
+She has five sisters and a brother, and she is the last daughter and second to last child.
+Although a native of Nise in Awka-South Local Government Area of Anambra State, southeastern region of Nigeria, Nwadike grew up in Makurdi in the middle belt of Nigeria, where she did her primary and junior secondary education before moving to Lagos to complete her senior secondary school.

 In an interview with Nwadike, she said: "As a young girl growing up, I was always seeing myself as a [beauty] queen when I was three.
 I kept on looking up to people like Bianca Odumegwu-Ojukwu, Regina Askia-Williams.
 I saw how beautiful they were and how glamorous they looked.
 I thought of being like these people someday!
-This is a dream I’ve had for a long time.
-And it's like I’m living my dreams now."
+This is a dream I've had for a long time.
+And it's like I'm living my dreams now."
 Even as a child she had the ambition of becoming a beauty queen; she was called princess among family and friends.
 She was inspired in 2001 after watching Agbani Darego,.

 Education

 Collette went to God's Heritage Nursery and Primary School, Makurdi, Benue State (1993-1995) and Holy Ghost Nursery and Primary School, Makurdi, Benue State in 2000.
 She later proceeded to Anglican Secondary School, Makurdi, Benue State from 2001 to 2006 and completed her O'Level in Caro Secondary School, Olodi-Apapa, Lagos State.
 At the age of 16 in 2007, she got admitted into Nnamdi Azikiwe University, Awka, where she studied English and literature under the tutelage of professors Joy Chinwe Eyisi and Rems Umeasiegbu as her notable lecturers.

-In an interview with Collette Nwadike regarding her choice of course she studied in the university, she said, "I got the form myself and I actually filled in English Language and Literature for the first time but when it didn’t work out, I got another form and filled in the same course the second time.
+In an interview with Collette Nwadike regarding her choice of course she studied in the university, she said, "I got the form myself and I actually filled in English Language and Literature for the first time but when it didn't work out, I got another form and filled in the same course the second time.
 My interest in English is really in literature.
 I love reading books and that was one of the reasons I went for literature as a course.
-I’m really interested in Nigerian literature."
+I'm really interested in Nigerian literature."